jainamshah2810/stockanalyzer/README.md

 #### Docker Compose files
     Alternative way to create docker image.
-    Docker compose file is a ymal file so we have to write data based on our requirement
+    Docker compose file is a yaml file so we have to write data based on our requirement.